 Skilled labour, manufacturing awareness, innovation.

-Education, child care, poverty, health care.
+Education, child care, public safety, health care.

 Tourism, Arts & Culture